New Residents

 Move-In and Orientation

-New Resident Move-In is scheduled for Fri.
-Jan.
-5 (9am - 12pm).
-Move-In is by appointment; you will receive an email to schedule a move-in appointment.
+New Resident Move-In is scheduled for Sat.
+Aug.
+16 (1-5pm) and Sun.
+Aug.
+17 (8am-1pm).
+Move-In is by appointment; you will receive an email to schedule a move-in appointment in mid-June (you may also return to your Housing Portal starting June 16 to schedule an appointment).

 Mail and Package Information